lyricity/kb/Bots/Blargbot.md

 `Unmute <user> -r <reason>` unmutes the user.

-`Reason <caseid> <new reason>` changes the reason in the embed for a case e.g. ban/kick/mute/warning

 `Timers` show active timers running on the bot.
 These can be the timers set for mutes/bans and allows you to see how much longer the timer will run for.

 `Iso <user>` isolates a user from the server.